Komeran/avina/README.md

 * `!help` command to display a list of all commands.

   Usages: `!help` for a list of all commands, or `!help <command>` for detailed information on the given command.
+* `!setwelcomemsg` command for admins only to set a welcome message for Avina to send in the channel, the command was used in every time a new user joins the server.

+  Usage: `!setwelcomemsg <message>` where `<message>` can be really any text including mentions, emojis and Discord markup formatting.

 ## D&D
 Yes, I use this bot for my D&D 5e Campaigns.